General Program Requirements:

 |Total Credit Hours||42|

-Elective credits may be taken in the Lew Klein College of Media and Communication or within other schools at Temple University.
+Elective credits may be taken in the Lew Klein College of Media and Communication, with up to 6 credits of electives taken within other schools and colleges at Temple University.

 Students must register for at least six credits of MMC 9994 Preliminary Examination Preparation, MMC 9998 Pre-Dissertation Research, and/or MMC 9999 Dissertation Research.
 The six credits must include at least two credits of MMC 9999, which requires an approved dissertation proposal.
 None of the six credits can be applied toward the 42 credits of coursework required for the degree.